Contact | About | Client Login | Check My Status

 Legal Implications

-What you need to know: The FTC ruled on social media screening in an opinion letter in 2011.
+The FTC ruled on social media screening in an opinion letter in 2011.
 You must comply with the Fair Credit Reporting Act (FCRA), and an employer can only screen posts that the candidate has made publicly.

 • Only access public post